NakedFerret/NakedFerret.github.io/_posts/2014-02-12-buildingblocks-transitions.md

 ## The Javascript

-Therefore, when we click a navigation link in our drawer, we will set the class of the current element to `left` and the offscreen section to `current`
+Therefore, when we click a navigation link in our drawer, we will set the class of the current element to `left` and the off-screen section to `current`

 {% highlight javascript %}
 document.querySelector('#nav-notify').addEventListener ('click', function () {